ryan95f/yamlator/README.md

 Where `<path-to-yaml-file>` is replaced with the path to your YAML file and `<path-to-schema>` is the path to the schema.

-The first argument for the CLI is always the path to the YAML file followed by the followed arguments:
+The first argument for the CLI is always the path to the YAML file then the following arguments:

 | Flag | Alias | Description | Is Required |
 |:-----|:------|:------------|:------------|